-The framework proposed here for the analysis of global energy budgets in turbulent flows, by also accounting for the presence of large-scale structures, has been demonstrated for the Couette-Poiseuille family of flows, but its usability is larger.
-It can be applied to unconventional cases such as Poiseuille flows with zero flow rate (Tuckerman et al. 2014) or Couette flows in a rotating reference frame (Kawata & Alfredsson 2019; Bech & Andersson 1996).
-Every term of the energy box except $\epsilon$ (and T in the scale-decomposed version) can be obtained from the profile of the Reynolds shear stress, hence the framework suits experimental studies as well.
-Flow control schemes can also be assessed, as done in Gatti et al. (2018), providing useful insights on the role played by large-scale motions in the context of drag reduction.
-Roccon et al. (2021) have recently and successfully applied it to two-phases flows with complex physics.
-Flows featuring large or secondary motions, such as open channel flows (Zampiron et al. 2021), are of interest as well; the same applies to to straight duct flows with arbitrary geometry.
-Finally, as pointed out by Frohnapfel et al. (2012), generalisation to external flows such as spatially developing boundary layers is also possible.
+The framework proposed here for the analysis of global energy budgets in turbulent flows, by also accounting for the presence of large-scale structures, has been demonstrated for the Couette-Poiseuille family of flows, but its range of use is larger.
+It can be applied to unconventional cases such as Poiseuille flows with zero flow rate (Tuckerman $et\ al.$ 2014) or Couette flows in a rotating reference frame (Bech & Andersson 1996; Kawata & Alfredsson 2019).
+Every term of the energy box except ε (and T in the scale-decomposed version) can be obtained from the profile of the Reynolds shear stress, hence the framework suits experimental studies as well.
+Flow control schemes can also be assessed, as done in Gatti $et\ al.$ (2018), providing useful insights on the role played by large-scale motions in the context of drag reduction.
+Roccon, Zonta & Soldati (2021) have recently and successfully applied it to two-phase flows with complex physics.
+Flows featuring large or secondary motions, such as open-channel flows (Zampiron, Cameron & Nikora 2021), are of interest as well; the same applies to to straight-duct flows with arbitrary geometry.
+Finally, as pointed out by Frohnapfel, Hasegawa & Quadrio (2012), generalization to external flows such as spatially developing boundary layers is also possible.